This post may contain affiliate links for which I earn a commission. Read my disclosure page here.

 beets and carrots in a bowl on a gray board

-How To Make Oven Roasted Beets And Carrots
+How To Roast Beets And Carrots

 1. Preheat oven to 425 F. Coat beets lightly with olive oil.
 Wrap tightly in aluminum foil and place on a foil-lined rimmed baking sheet.
 On the other half of the baking sheet, place the sliced carrots and drizzle some olive oil.